HashLoad/boss/README.md

 ### > Uninstall

-This command uninstall a dependency
+Remove a dependency from the project:

 ```sh
 boss uninstall <dependency>